 The borders of four countries – Zambia, Zimbabwe, Botswana and Namibia – meet at this point.
 From here, a boat took us across the river to Botswana, where another driver met us.
 We then drove a short distance to the banks of the Chobe River where we boarded another boat which took us into Namibia.
 In little more than two hours, we had gone through immigrations five times and I had five new stamps in my passport.
 After clearing Namibian immigrations, we boarded the boat for the final stretch to the Zambezi Queen.
 The scenery along the Chobe River was simply breathtaking.
 The dark blue colour of the river formed a sharp contrast to the ochre-coloured grasslands and the cloudless sky.
 Birds swooped past us as we sped along.
 We spotted several hippo’s along the banks of the river whilst in the distance, herds of elephants and impalas roamed, partially hidden by the tall grass.
 There’s something absolutely bewitching about Africa and right there, at that moment, I felt its spell cast on me.

-On board the Zambezi Queen
+On board the Zambezi Queen in photos

 The Zambezi Queen was moored in the middle of the Chobe River.
 The boat looked regal, even from a distance.
 As we boarded, we were greeted with refreshing towels, big smiles and a welcome dance.

 We were then ushered to the top deck, a grand, columnless space, which housed a bar, lounge, terraces and a dining area.
 Large windows provided uninterrupted views of the river and the savannah.